joalmeid/avd-app-attach-ops/doc/images/image-artifact-location.md

 # Image_Artifact_Location

 The pipeline is using a CI- and CD-stage.
 The CI stage is building the image and CD stage takes care of the deployment.
 The starter pipeline CI is using ADO Artifacts to store the created image.
-CD is pulling the image from the ADO artifacts.
+CD is pulling the image from ADO artifacts.
 We also added an ```Image_metadata.xml``` to store meta information about the image as well.
 This way all pipeline executions will have the created assets available in the report for full traceability.
-This concept also provides an easy way to change to an external storage in case you do not want to use ADO artifacts - see extended scenario.
+This concept also provides an easy way to change to an external storage in case you do not want to use ADO artifacts - see extended scenario for details.

 ![Image_Artificat_Location](doc/images/../../image_artifact_location.jpg)